c6o/docs/content/pubsub.md

 ### SchemaUri

-The `Subscription.SchemaUri` defines the schema Uri of the messages that the consumer is interested in.
+The `Subscription.SchemaUri` defines the schema Uri of the messages that a consumer is interested in.

 > Traxitt has a reserved schema URI that can be referenced when subscriptions need to see every message produced.
 This is useful when a consumer is writing all messages to a time series database or log.
 In this case, use https://hub.traxitt.com/schema/traxitt/all

 ### Partition Field

-When subscribing to data, Traxitt can send data to a Kubernetes Service or a Pod depending on the `Address` specified.
-If data is sent to a Service, Kubernetes takes car of routing Message to a Pod.
+When subscribing to data, Traxitt can send data to a Consumer Kubernetes Service or a Pod using the streaming API or the `Address` specified using an unary gRPC call.
 This is fine if your Service is a stateless service and it does not matter which Pod processes the Message.
-An example stateless service is an Alerting service that looks at a Message and triggers an alert.
-If however, you have a stateful service, you can use the `Subscription.PartitionField` to specify how to partition the data so it gets routed to a specific Pod.
-The `PartitionField` is a JSON Path string to a field in the `Message.Payload`.
-For instance, if your `Message.Payload` has a `DeviceId` field and you set this to the `Subscription.PartitionField`, the system will route the message to a Pods such that Messages for a given `DeviceId` will always be routed to the same Pod.
-If the Pod is no longer responsive, the system will elect a new Pod for the `Message` for the given `DeviceId`
+An example stateless service is an Alerting service that looks at a single Message to trigger an alert.
+If, however, you have a stateful service, requiring multiple messages associated with entities to be delivered to the same Consumer, you will need to use partitioning to ensure the system will scale.

+To do so, use the `Subscription.PartitionField` to specify how to partition the data so it gets routed to a specific Pod.
+The `PartitionField` is a JSON Path string identifying a field in the `Message.Payload`.
+For instance, if your `Message.Payload` has a `DeviceId` field and you identify this field in the `Subscription.PartitionField`, the system will route the message to a Pods such that Messages for a given `DeviceId` will always be routed to the same Pod.
+If the Pod is no longer responsive, the system will elect a new Pod for the `Message` for the given `DeviceId`.
-> Note that if a partition is specified then the filters must be the same across all consumers in that partition.

 > TBD: How do you specify a Deployment?
 You can't with Address and Namespace

-If the `PartitionField` is missing in the `Message.Payload`, the message is dropped.
+If the specified `PartitionField` is missing in the `Message.Payload`, the message is dropped.

 > TBD How does one subscribe to data in another cluster?

 ### Filters

-The consumer may not be interested in all of the messages even if they have the same schema.
+The consumer will likely not be interested in all of the messages with the same schema.
 For example: an alert/alarm consumer of temperature sensors may only be interested in data flowing from sensors in a particular warehouse and, of those, only those that are either below or above certain alert/alarm thresholds.

 Use the `Subscription.Filters` to specify one or more filters to select which messages to receive.
-If multiple filters are specified then the intersection of the resulting messages will only be sent, i.e.: an AND logical operator is applied acroos multiple filters.
+If multiple filters are specified then the intersection of the resulting messages will only be sent, i.e.: an AND logical operator is applied across multiple filters.

 Each filter must specify the `Selector.Provider` and have the `Selector.Query`, which will be applied against each message to determine whether or not it should be sent.
-The query can be as asimple or complicated as long as it is supported by the provider.

 > TBD: Initially, only PartiQL will be supported.

 ### Projections

-Often, consumers may not be interested in all of the message content and, in fact, it is good practice for consumers to specify just the content they want to consumer from the messages.
-This not only reduces unnecessary noise in messaging but can greatly increase the system performance.
+Often, consumers may not be interested in all fields of the filtered message content, or may need to reshape the data.
+It is good practice for consumers to specify only the content they want from the messages to maintain system performance and reduce noise.

 The consumer can specify one or more projections in the `Subscription.Projections`.
 If multiple projections are specified then the union of the projections will be sent, i.e.: a union/combination of each of the projections will be sent as the final message.

-Each projection must specify the `Selector.Provider` and have the `Selector.Query`, which will be applied against each message to determine the subset of message content to be sent.
-The query can be as asimple or complicated as long as it is supported by the provider.

 > TBD: Initially, only PartiQL will be supported.
 > TBD: Determine what to use as the projection format, e.g.: JSON Path.

 ### Persistence

-Subscriptions can be either Persistent or Transient as specified by the `Subscription.Persistent` field.
-A persistent subscription will continue to buffer messages even if all of the Consumers stop responding.
-In contrast, should a Consumer endpoint fail to acknowledge messages to a transient subscription, the Subscriber will automatically trigger a repartintioning or, if no consumers remain, terminate the subscription.
-Buffered messages will be retained based on the Traxitt System configuration settings.
+Subscriptions can be either *Persistent* or *Transient* as specified by the `Subscription.Persistent` field.
+The system will continue to buffer messages for a persistent subscription even if all of the Consumers stop responding.
+In contrast, should all Consumer endpoints fail to acknowledge messages to a transient subscription, the subscription will be terminated.

+> Note that any buffered messages will be retained based on the Traxitt System configuration settings.

 ### Address

 The `Subscription.Address` defines where data is delivered.
-This is only applicable for unary `Subscriptions` (see below)
+This is only applicable for unary `Subscriptions` (see below).

 ### gRPC API

-Consumers can also choose between unary and streamed gRPC APIs.
+Consumers can also choose between using unary and streamed gRPC APIs.
 The streamed option is the simpler of the two.
-When `SubscribeStream` is called, the Consumer receives messages as a streamed response.
-When the Consumer wishes to end the subscription, simply close the stream and the Subscription will be cleaned up.
+When `SubscribeStream` is used, the Consumer receives messages as a streamed response.
+To end the subscription, the Consumer simply closes the stream; the Subscription will be cleaned up.
 The `Subscription.Address` field is ignored for streamed subscriptions.

-For the unary option, the Consumer has to set up a gRPC endpoint where the Subscriber will send Messages.
-The Address of the gRPC service is in the `Subscription.Address` field.
+When using the unary gRPC option, the Consumer sets up a gRPC endpoint where the Subscriber will send Messages.
+The Address of the gRPC service is set in the `Subscription.Address` field.
 This can be a Kubernetes `Service`, an individual `Pod` or even an external endpoint.
 The call to `Subscribe` returns a `SubscriptionToken`.
 When the Consumer is done with the Subscription, it has to call `Unsubscribe` with this token to end the Subscription.

 <!-- tabs:start -->